istio/release-builder/README.md

 ## Running a branch locally

-It's easiest to run a build against an org with has all the istio repos forked: istio, api, client-go, cni, common-files, envoy, gogo-genproto, pkg, proxy, release-builder,test-infra, tools.
+It's easiest to run a build against an org with has all the istio repos forked: istio, api, client-go, cni, common-files, envoy, pkg, proxy, release-builder,test-infra, tools.

 If you don’t, the initial cloning of the code will fail.